 Class of 2008 – Dr. John M. Long

-johnnylongDr.
-John M. Long was Dean of the School of Fine Arts, Director of Bands and Distinguished Professor of Music Emeritus at Troy University.
+Dr. John M. Long was Dean of the School of Fine Arts, Director of Bands and Distinguished Professor of Music Emeritus at Troy University.
 He was Past President of the prestigious American Bandmasters Association and was active as a guest conductor, speaker, clinician and adjudicator throughout the United States, Europe, Canada and Mexico.
 Dr. Long received many National and State Awards, including election to the NBA Hall of Fame of Distinguished Conductors, the AWAPA Award from the NBA, the Distinguished Service to Music Medal from Kappa Kappa Psi, the Gold Medal from the Sousa Foundation, the Governor’s Award from the Alabama Council of the Arts, the Outstanding Music Educator of the Year Award from the AMEA, the Barbara Odom Award from the AMEA, the Al Wright Award from the WBDNA and was elected to the Alabama Bandmasters Hall of Fame by the Phi Beta Mu.
 Dr. Long served 24 years on the Alabama Historic Commission, and was Past President of the Rotary Club and the Chamber of Commerce.
 Troy University has two buildings named for him.
 In 1998, the Board of Trustees renamed the school of music the John M. Long School of Music in his honor.

 Class of 2008 – Dr. James Simpson

-James K. SimpsonDr.
-James Simpson, a native of Montgomery, Alabama, received his Doctor of Arts and Master of Music Degrees from the University of Mississippi and his Bachelor of Music Education Degree from the University of Southern Mississippi.
+Dr. James Simpson, a native of Montgomery, Alabama, received his Doctor of Arts and Master of Music Degrees from the University of Mississippi and his Bachelor of Music Education Degree from the University of Southern Mississippi.
 Earlier in his teaching career, Simpson served as Band Director in Union, Mississippi and Canton, Mississippi.
 During his tenure, the Canton High School Band received outstanding ratings at the Mississippi State Band Festival and won the first annual Six Flags Over Georgia Concert Competition (AAA Division) in 1969.
 While in Mississippi, Simpson performed in the Hattiesburg, Tupelo, Meridian, and Jackson Symphony Orchestras.
 He was a featured soloist with the Tupelo Symphony Orchestra and the University of Mississippi Concert Band.
 For two years, he served as Concert Director of the Mississippi Lions All State Band.
 Since joining the music faculty at UNA in 1973 as Assistant Band Director and Woodwind Instructor, Simpson has performed as featured soloist with the UNA Concert and Jazz Bands, the UNA Invitational Honor Band, and several regional high school bands.
 He is a charter member of the Shoals Area “Big Band” and has played lead alto saxophone and clarinet with the band for twenty-eight years.
 Under his leadership, the University Of North Alabama Department of Music became an accredited member of the prestigious National Association of Schools of Music in 1986.
 From 1994 to 1996, Simpson served as President of the Alabama Music Educators Association.
 He has also served as State President of Rho Chapter of Phi Beta Mu International Bandmasters Fraternity, and President of the Association of Alabama College Music Administrators.
 Simpson was listed in Who’s Who Among American Teachers (2004), Outstanding Young Men of America (1977), International Who’s Who in Music and Musician’s Directory (1975) and Outstanding Educators of America (1975).
 He received the Shoals Area Band Director’s Association Service Award (2003) and a UNA Education Leadership Award (2000).
 Dr. Simpson is a member of the Music Educators National Conference (NAfME), Omicron Delta Kappa, Phi Beta Mu (International Bandmasters Fraternity), Phi Kappa Phi, and Phi Mu Alpha Sinfonia.
 Simpson retired in August of 2007 after thirty-four years of service to the University of North Alabama.
 He served as Chair of the Department of Music for the past thirty-three years.
 Recently, he was honored in being selected as clarinet soloist to perform as part of the Distinguished Events Series at the University of North Alabama in January 2008.

 Class of 2008 – Dr. Frances Moss

-A music educator since 1962, Dr. Frances Moss francesmosshas taught band and choir in public schools, grades 1-12 and has taught at Calhoun Community College since 1966.
+A music educator since 1962, Dr. Frances Moss has taught band and choir in public schools, grades 1-12 and has taught at Calhoun Community College since 1966.
 At Calhoun, Dr. Moss has taught voice, piano, music theory, conducting and vocal ensembles, served as chairperson of the music department and initiated the Church Music Program.
 She founded the internationally known Chorale, Madrigal Singers and Alumni Musica.
 These ensembles were invited to perform nationally and internationally for professional events, took annual concert tours, performed for local, state, regional, Church and school groups, presented an annual Madrigal Dinner and performed for governors and presidents.
 The Alabama Honor Choir Festival, founded by Dr. Moss, was held at Calhoun Community College for 23 years.
 The event was conducted by nationally known clinicians and was a state-wide event for middle school choral students.
 In-service workshops, presented by Dr. Jack Platt, Aden Lewis, Dr. Joan Goree and other noted musicians, were provided for choral directors.
 During her tenure as president the “Choral Division” became the Alabama Vocal Association.
 The AVA instituted their first auditioned All-State Chorus, implemented required sight reading at both district and state choral festivals, gave the first medals to members of the All-State Chorus and established provision of certificates for choirs participating in Stat Competition Festivals.
 Dr. Moss edited the first AVA Handbook, wrote the Handbook for District Chairmen and the Handbook for Choral Adjudication.
 During her tenure as president of AMEA the first state convention was inaugurated bringing together all of the divisions for an in-service event.
 AMEA met at the Jefferson Davis Hotel in Montgomery.
 The event was staffed by music students from Calhoun Community College.
 The AMEA Handbook was developed, an official “logo” was designed for AMEA and the Ala Breve, the Former Music Educators Division and College Division were established and the Outstanding Music Educator Award was instituted.
 Dr. Moss also served as interim editor of the Ala Breve.
 She served many years as historian, preparing materials for state and divisional projects.
 She was also chairman of the Student Division.
 Dr. Moss served on the board of the Southern Division and served on several national committees including a task force to develop goals and objectives for the improvement of music education in the United States.
 She served on numerous committees of the Alabama Association of College Music Administrators, served as chairperson for music for the Alabama Community College Association and wrote that group’s position paper to the State Board of Education in regard to Revised Standards for Teacher Education in Alabama.
 Dr. Moss served as General Chairman for the Curriculum Guide Committee for Vocal/Choral/General Music for the State Department of Education.
 Degrees held include a bachelor’s degree from Jacksonville State University, masters and doctorate from the University of Alabama and a doctorate from Covington Theological Seminary.
 Professional memberships include Pi Kappa Lambda, Kappa Delta Pi, Delta Omicron and NAfME.
 Dr. Moss has been frequently honored and received many awards in recognition of her accomplishments as a music educator.
 Awards from Calhoun Community College include Outstanding Faculty Member Award, External Service to the Community Award and the Carlton Kelley Teaching Excellence Award.
 Dr. Jack Platt endowed a music scholarship and Austinville United Methodist Church annually presents a music scholarship in her honor.
 AVA presented The Outstanding Service Award at the conclusion of her terms as president.
 Dr. Moss was awarded the inaugural Frances P. Moss Outstanding Choral Director Award by AVA.
 AMEA presented two Awards for Outstanding Service and has named her as an Outstanding Music Educator.
 Huntsville Choral Directors Association has presented her an Outstanding Service to Choral Music in Alabama Award.
 Dr. Moss received the national NISOD Excellence in Teaching Award from the University of Texas in Austin.
 She received several awards and recognitions from Governor George Wallace for her work with the Alabama Honor Choir and her music achievements.
 Dr. Moss is a composer, author, pianist, conductor, clinician, piano/vocal/choral adjudicator and speaker.
 She has served as adjudicator for Delta Omicron International Triennial Composition Competition and for Alabama Federation of Music Clubs Chamber Music Composition Competition.
 In December, 1999, Dr. Moss retired from full-time teaching to serve as Minister of Music and Laity at Austinville United Methodist Church, Decatur, Alabama.
 She continues to teach as an adjunct faculty member at Calhoun Community College.

 Class of 2008 – Dr. Ed Cleino

-edcleinoDr.
-Ed Cleino taught in public schools in Missouri before coming South and teaching at Vanderbilt University 1939 to 1942.
+Dr. Ed Cleino taught in public schools in Missouri before coming South and teaching at Vanderbilt University 1939 to 1942.
 He entered the Army Air Force in 1942, and was commissioned in 1943.
 Dr. Cleino served at several airfields before being assigned to the 20th Air Force on Guam, where the mission was “round trips” to Japan.
 Following WW II, he and his young family moved to the University of Alabama in 1949, as the College of Education was opening its Music Education program.
 Dr. Cleino designed and opened Alabama’s first Master’s Program in Music Education in 1951, followed by doctoral programs in 1960.
 He has been a member of the Music Educators National Conference (later renamed National Association for Music Education) for 70 years, and was President of the Southern Division 1969-1973.
 He edited Ala Breve for about ten years, and served as AMEA Membership Chairman for many years.
 With the opening of the state-wide “Educational Television Network,” beginning in 1956, Dr. Cleino taught TV music lessons designed for in-school use.
 The series, called “Music Time,” was used by 50,000 to 65,000 children each week, with the program continuing for 17 years.
 Though Dr. Cleino retired in 1978, he continued to serve as a mentor to undergraduate music students at UA.
 His greatest pride was in the success of his former students in their teaching of music in Alabama and in many other states.

 Class of 2008 – Dianne Johnson

-Dianne JohnsonDianne Johnson retired as the Director of the Department of Arts Education for the Jefferson County School System where she is responsible for overseeing the choral and elementary music, band, visual arts, theatre and debate programs of 52 schools.
+Dianne Johnson retired as the Director of the Department of Arts Education for the Jefferson County School System where she is responsible for overseeing the choral and elementary music, band, visual arts, theatre and debate programs of 52 schools.
 From 1996 – 2006 she served as the elementary and choral music supervisor and from 2000-2005 also served as the band supervisor overseeing the instrumental programs of 13 high schools and 11 middle schools.
 She has taught at all levels including elementary, middle, high school and college.
 She became a member of NAfME, the National Association for Music Education, as a college student and has remained active at both the national and state level since that time.
 Dianne is a Southern Division NAfME Past President and served as a member of the Benchmarks Committee for Content Standard Five.
 Other services to NAfME include: Clinician at the 1994 National Conference, NAfME National Certified Music Educator, 1991, participation in the Symposium for National Standards in the Arts and participation in the National Assembly and planning conferences of the Southern Division.
 She has also served as President of the Alabama Music Educators Association, president of the Elementary/General Division, and chair of the Society for General Music.
 Her articles have appeared in professional publications such as; Ala Breve, Collegiate Exchange, and Teaching Music.
 She has been honored as guest conductor and keynote speaker for numerous local, state, and national conferences.
 In 1989-90, the Alabama Music Educators honored her with its Outstanding Music Educator of the Year Award.
 Dianne holds Bachelor and Master of Music Education degrees from the University of Montevallo and a master’s level Orff Certificate from the University of Memphis.

 Class of 2008 – Colonel Carleton Butler

-Carleton ButlerColonel Carleton Butler was born February 2, 1907 in Edinberg, Ohio and died May 27, 1993 in Ashville, North Carolina.
+Colonel Carleton Butler was born February 2, 1907 in Edinberg, Ohio and died May 27, 1993 in Ashville, North Carolina.
 He attended high school in Warren, Ohio graduating in 1924.
 He attended Dana’s Musical Institute from 1924-28; Kent State University from 1928-32; and the University of Alabama in 1935.
 He was band director in the Elementary School in Birmingham, Alabama in 1929-30; Ramsay High School, Birmingham, Alabama 1930-34; and the University of Alabama Tuscaloosa, Alabama from 1935 until his retirement in 1969.
 He was also band director at Tuscaloosa High School from 1935 until 1946.
 During his 34 years as band director at the University of Alabama, Colonel Butler was a driving influential force behind the band movement in the State of Alabama.
 In 1939 he called a meeting of Alabama band directors at the University of Alabama to form the Alabama Bandmasters Association of which he was elected the first President.
 Colonel Butler was loved by his band members and respected by his peers.
 He lifted the “Million Dollar Band” to National prominence through his insistence of high, quick stepping, elaborate maneuvers, and accuracy and style of musical performance.
 He conceived the fabled time, temperature, and score drill that baffled and delighted fans at home and at the many national appearances at the major bowls.
 Colonel Butler was appointed Honorary Colonel in the Reserve Officers’ Training Corps, University of Alabama in 1940 and appointed Honorary Colonel in the Great State of Alabama by Governor John Patterson in 1959.
 In 1968 he was presented a plaque by the University of Alabama Student Body, for 34 years of outstanding service to the University and the “Million Dollar Band” .
 Also in 1968 he was presented a Certificate of Appreciation for “Outstanding Service to Music Education in the State of Alabama” for serving as president of the Alabama Music Educators Association in 1956 and 1958.
 In 1969 a resolution was enacted and appointment as Professor Emeritus of Music upon retirement was conferred on Colonel Butler by The Board of Trustees of the University of Alabama.
 Also, a resolution was enacted by the Alabama House of Representatives, the Senate concurring that the legislature expressing appreciation to Colonel Carleton K. Buler for 34 years as director of The University of Alabama Band.
 He was awarded the “Outstanding Bandmasters Award” by Phi Beta Mu, national bandmasters honorary fraternity in 1969.
 In 1979 $10,000 was donated by former students and friends for the University of Alabama scholarships in the name of Colonel Butler and in 1980, to honor Colonel Butler, the Board of Trustees of the University of Alabama the naming and dedication of the band practice field, “Butler Field”.
 Colonel Butler was inducted into the Phi Beta Mu Alabama Bandmasters Hall of Fame in 1976.